espruino/EspruinoDocs/peripherals/Waveform.md

 Instead, you can use the [Waveform Class](/Reference#Waveform) to play back or record waveforms.

 **Note:** Espruino wasn't designed to handle Audio, and when dealing with Audio's large arrays you will notice significant delays.
+We'd recommend using `E.sum`, `E.variance`, `E.convolve` and `E.FFT` to work on the large arrays wherever possible.

+**Waveforms can use up so much CPU that they make render Espruino unresponsive** if you create a repeating Waveform with a frequency that is too high (above 10kHz input or 20kHz output).

 Input
 -----

-Record 128 samples from A0 and then print the result:
+Record 128 x 8 bit samples from A0 and then print the result:

 ```
 var w = new Waveform(128);